Normal processing time

 If you have permanent residence in Denmark, receiving public benefits will not have any impact on your right to reside in Denmark.

-If you no longer meet the requirements for either permanent right to residence or for one of the other types of grounds for residence under EU rules your ties to Denmark will be considered as one of several factors that could influence whether you retain your right to residence.
+If you no longer meet the requirements for either permanent right to residence or for one of the other types of grounds for residence under EU rules, your ties to Denmark will be considered as one of several factors that could influence whether you retain your right to residence.
 Other factors include how long you have lived in Denmark and your work history here.

 Can my family qualify for a permanent EU residence document?